1098T Form Request

 Generally, most international students & scholars who are on F, J, M or Q visas are considered nonresidents for tax purposes.
 International undergraduate students on J-1 & F-1 visas are automatically considered nonresident for their first five calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered nonresidents for two out of the last six calendar years in the US.
 If you've been in the US for longer than the five or two year periods, the Substantial Presence Test will determine your tax residency.

 Sprintax is now live for Federal E-Filing!
+Highly recommended for accurate filing and faster refund if you are eligible.

 This means that nonresidents in the US can now file their Federal tax return electronically from the comfort of their own home – even if their home is now outside of the US!
 To find out more about E-Filing, we have prepared this overview for those who are eligible under the IRS rules and those that are not.